Third Ward, Houston: Parks and recreation

 Emancipation Park and Emancipation Community Center are located at 3018 Dowling Street.
 Around 1870 the original owners of Emancipation Park purchased it to commemorate the end of slavery in the United States.
 The community center includes an indoor gymnasium, a weight room, and meeting rooms.
 The park has an outdoor basketball pavilion, lighted sports fields, lighted tennis courts, a swimming pool, a playground, and picnic areas.

 Moses Leroy Park is located at 3100 Trulley Street.
-Our Park is located at 2604 Alabama Street.
+Our Park is located at 2604 Alabama Street beside SHAPE Community Center.
 Zurrie M. Malone Park is located at 2901 Nettleton Street, near Anita Street.
 Riverside Park is located at 2600 Calumet.
 The Third Ward is included in the service area of the Sam Houston Area Council Boy Scouts W.L.
 Davis District.

 The Houston Texans YMCA, serving the Third Ward, is located in Palm Center.
 The previous YMCA facility in the Third Ward was the South Central YMCA, between the two universities.
 This YMCA, in the era of de jure racial segregation, was open to African-Americans.
 Civil rights activist Quentin Mease found a previous facility and sought to expand it, with a new facility opening in 1955.
 This facility serviced activists in the Civil Rights Movement and housed NAACP meetings.
 By the mid-2000s, the building had problems with its air conditioning and plumbing.
 Membership fell by 90%, and at the end of its life it had 300 members.
 For these reasons it closed in December 2004.
 The following year the board of that YMCA planned to relocate to a new facility.